jeffscyberjournal/CTFbin/BrainStorm.md

 30761 bytes received in 00:01 (16.23 KiB/s)
 ftp>
 ```
-# Task 3:
+# Task 3: Access

 ### Q1: Read description of buffer overflow from the THM module 'Buffer Overflows x86-64).
 Answer: Familiarise with THM buffer overflows module.

 ### Q2: After testing for overflow, by entering a large number of characters, determine the EIP offset.
-Answer Task 3 Q2: 2012, see below where EIP determined after basic testing on chatserver.
+Answer Q2 Task 3: 2012, see below where EIP determined after basic testing on chatserver.

 There are two variables at start you see when chatserver is running first the user name followed by the message sent.